laurentb/assnet/README.rst

 * Support several plugins to provide extra features.
 * Thorough automated testing, making it PHB-compliant.

-ass2m is written in Python and is distributed under the AGPLv3+ license.
+assnet is written in Python and is distributed under the AGPLv3+ license.

 Installation
 ------------